Sailboat From U.S. Teen's Doomed Round-The-World Attempt Found Drifting Off Australia

 "My heart skipped a beat.
 It brought back many memories — good and not so good — but it was neat to see it after so long," she said, according to Australia's ABC.

-"It looked a little creepy but that's to be expected after so long."
+"It looked a little creepy, but that's to be expected after so long."

 The capsized sailboat was noticed by a tuna-spotting plane roughly 11 miles south of Kangaroo Island, the South Australia Police said.
 That triggered a call for a helicopter and two nearby fishing boats to check out the craft; on the hull, Sunderland's distinctive paintwork was clearly visible above a thick coating of barnacles.